grafana/agent/docs/upgrade-guide/_index.md

 and ignored from the YAML file, permanently treated as true.
 A future release will fully remove these fields, causing YAML errors on load instead of being silently ignored.

+### Integrations: Deprecation of `enabled` field (Deprecation)

+`enabled` is now deprecated and will be removed in a future release.
+To disable an integration, it is recommended to either fully remove it from the YAML, or comment it out.

 ## v0.20.0